Awards and Dedications

 International screendance festival

-Now in its 18th year, the International Screendance Festival features films that have been chosen by an international panel of judges and explores the place where cinematography and dance merge.
-Audiences have the opportunity to see numerous films over a two day period that have been specially chosen to represent the best of this film genre.
-Please check back for the full screening schedule.
+Now in its 20th year, the International Screendance Festival features films, chosen by an international panel of judges, that explore the place where cinematography and dance merge.
+Audiences have the opportunity to see numerous films over consecutive Sundays that have been specially chosen to represent the best of this film genre.

 post performance discussions